Anthrocon/www/content/Venue/hotel/index.md

 ### Courtyard Pittsburgh Downtown

-Located just across the street from the Convention Center (but with no access without going outdoors), the Courtyard Downtown Pittsburgh is just as close as the Westin.
+Located just across the street from the Convention Center (but with no access without going outdoors), the Courtyard Downtown Pittsburgh is just as close as The Westin.

 **1 King Bed or 2 Queen Bed:** $229/night